javascript-tutorial/en.javascript.info/5-network/08-websocket/article.md

 }
 ```

-Server-side code is a little bit beyound our scope here.
+Server-side code is a little bit beyond our scope here.
 We're using browser WebSocket API, a server may have another library.

 Still it can also be pretty simple.
 We'll use Node.js with <https://github.com/websockets/ws> module for websockets.